huggingface/blog/patchtst.md

 ### Configure the PatchTST model

-Next, we instantiate a randomly initialized PatchTST model with a configuration.
+Next, we instantiate a randomly initialized `PatchTST` model with a configuration.
 The settings below control the different hyperparameters related to the architecture.
   - `num_input_channels`: the number of input channels (or dimensions) in the time series data.
 This is automatically set to the number for forecast columns.
   - `context_length`: As described above, the amount of historical data used as input to the model.
   - `patch_length`: The length of the patches extracted from the context window (of length `context_length`).
   - `patch_stride`: The stride used when extracting patches from the context window.
-  - `random_mask_ratio`: The fraction of input patches that are completely masked for the purpose of pretraining the model.
+  - `random_mask_ratio`: The fraction of input patches that are completely masked for pretraining the model.
   - `d_model`: Dimension of the transformer layers.
   - `num_attention_heads`: The number of attention heads for each attention layer in the Transformer encoder.
   - `num_hidden_layers`: The number of encoder layers.